 - only being intermittently connected; mostly-offline.

-Only Waku v1 was a fork of Whisper with some added tweaks for efficiency.
-Waku v2 is a completely redesigned suite of protocols designed to address the goals set out in the "Motivation and goals" section.
+Waku v1 was a fork of Whisper with some added tweaks for efficiency.
+Waku v2 is a completely redesigned suite of protocols designed to address the goals set out above.

 Ethereum White Paper was introduced with the Holy Trinity, consisting of Ethereum for consensus, Swarm for decentralized storage, and Whisper for p2p messaging.